By Terry Corbell

-A big schism exists between what human resources professionals think they know about their workforce and what employees actually believe, according to a study.
-The 2012 study was conducted by the HR firm, Kenexa.
-Its white paper is entitled, “Employee Attitudes and Engagement.”
+A big gap exists between what human resources professionals think they know about their workforce and what employees actually believe, according to a study.

-Of course, these are startling results.
-They point out how HR perceptions are off-target on a myriad of issues such as engagement, loyalty and retention.
+Of course, these are startling results — how HR perceptions are off-target on a myriad of issues such as engagement, loyalty and retention.
+But I believe it’s not entirely the fault of HR professionals.

-But I don’t believe it’s entirely the fault of HR professionals.
 Senior management, middle management and employees have some work to do because it means such companies aren’t performing at their maximum potential.

-My sense is that the study’s results have at least four implications:
+The study’s results have at least four implications:

-- For a company’s culture
+— Negative effects on a company’s culture

 - Poor quality of relationships between HR professionals and senior management (HR pros aren’t viewed as strategic business partners)